blaulichtSMS/docs/import_api_v1.md

 #### ParticipantData

-- msisdn: string - mandatory - Telefonnummer im Format +4366412345678
+- msisdn: string - mandatory - telephone number in format +(countrycode)(number), e.g. +445553939
-- givenname: string - mandatory - Vorname
+- givenname: string - mandatory - given name
-- surname: string - mandatory - Nachname
+- surname: string - mandatory - surname
-- email: string - Optional - E-Mail Adresse
+- email: string - optional - e-mail address
-- groups: Liste von strings - Pflichtfeld - Alarmgruppen
+- groups: list of strings (alarm groups) - mandatory

-Sollten keine Alarmgruppen im Quellsystem verwaltet werden, empfehlen wir für alle Alarmeber immer die Gruppe G1 anzugeben, da es sich dabei in der Regel um die allgemeine Alarmgruppe handelt.
+If the external system does not distinguish between groups, it is recommended to import all praticipants to groups G1.

-#### Ein Beispiel
+#### An example
     {
         "customerId" : "100027",
         "username" : "import",